kurmanka/slacktee/README.md

     -e, --field title value           Add a field to the attachment.
 You can specify this multiple times -s, --short-field title value     Add a short field to the attachment.
 You can specify this multiple times --setup                           Set up .slacktee file interactively.
+    --config filename.conf            Use the specified file for configuration.
 ```

 If you'd like to post the output of `ls` command, you can do it like this.